MONTANA HOME EQUITY LOAN RATES TODAY

 How Do Home Equity Loans Work?

 If you’re wondering how to get equity out of your home, home equity loans are a great option.
 Home equity loans are a type of second mortgage that uses your primary residence as collateral.
-They provide a lump-sum payment that is repaid in equal monthly installments over a term ranging from five to 30 years.
+They provide a lump-sum payment that is repaid in equal monthly installments over a term ranging from 5-30 years.

 Because home equity loans use the equity in your home as collateral, they offer lower interest rates than unsecured personal loans.
 The interest rate is typically fixed, which can be advantageous for borrowers who prefer a consistent and reliable payment structure over the life of the loan.

 To determine how much you can borrow with a home equity loan, lenders will calculate the combined loan-to-value ratio (CLTV): your mortgage balance plus the amount you want to borrow, divided by the appraised value of your home.
-Most lenders will require your CLTV to be 85% or less for a home equity loan or HELOC.
+Most lenders will require your CLTV to be 85% or less for a home equity loan or a home equity line of credit (HELOC).

-You can calculate your maximum loan using this two-step formula:
+You can calculate your maximum loan using this 2-step formula:

 • Appraised home value x 85% = Maximum debt amount